Hugh Wooding: Legal career

 Hugh Wooding was born in Trinidad and Tobago into a family that hailed from Barbados.
 In 1914, he was awarded an exhibition to attend Queen's Royal College, and won the island scholarship to study law at the Middle Temple in London, being admitted to the Bar in 1927.
 He returned to Trinidad in 1926 and was called to the Bar of Trinidad and Tobago on 5 July 1927.
 He worked all over the Caribbean as well as in Trinidad.
 He became known as "Tiger " from his tenacity in court and would represent poorer people for a minimal fee.
 In 1937, he was made a CBE.

-In 1962, he was appointed the first Chief Justice of the newly independent Dominion of Trinidad and Tobago, a post he held until 1968.
+In 1962, he was appointed the first Chief Justice of the newly independent Trinidad and Tobago, a post he held until 1968.
 He was made a Queen's Counsel (QC).
 He was invested with a knighthood in the 1963 New Year Honours and made a member of the Privy Council of the United Kingdom in 1966.

 He chaired in 1968 a commission of inquiry into rebellions in Bermuda, concluding that the authors of the uprisings were coloured youth who felt discriminated against by (the predominantly white) police and also felt economically disadvantaged.
 In 1970, he sat before a committee which examined the legal situation of the Freeport region in the Bahamas.